 Consumption of alcohol in county parks is prohibited except by permit at designated areas.
-Park permits authorizing consumption of alcohol in county parks by families, groups and organizations shall be issued upon approval by the Recreation & Parks (R&P) Board contingent upon criteria set forth herein.

-The Board may delegate this authority to the Director of Recreation & Parks.
+Park permits authorizing consumption of alcohol in county parks by families, groups and organizations shall be issued upon approval by the Recreation & Parks Director or designee, contingent upon criteria set forth herein.
+The Director may delegate this authority to Recreation & Parks Staff.